 Mapquest route planner

-While they do offer mass upload of addresses using copy paste, it does not support uploading spreadsheets.
-Spreadsheets come in handy when you’re looking to sort and organize a large number of addresses.
-They are also a format that allows you to import and export data into different software programs a little more easily.
+While they do offer mass upload of addresses using copy/paste, it does not support uploading spreadsheets, which come in handy when you’re looking to sort and organize a large number of addresses.
+Spreadsheets also allow you to import and export data into different software programs a little more easily.
 RouteXL does offer more advanced route optimization options such as splitting up your stops across multiple routes.
 So if you need to split your orders up between multiple drivers, Google Maps and Mapquest won’t be helpful.

-The limitation is that the route settings apply to all routes; you cannot set up individual drivers with different shift times or starting locations.
+Route XL’s limitation is that the route setting applies to all routes; you cannot set up individual drivers with different shift times or starting locations.

-Flightmap is another basic route planning tool that offers a free tier of up to 200 stops per month for 2 vehicles.
+Flightmap’s basic route planning tool offers a free tier of up to 200 stops per month for 2 vehicles.
 Beyond that, you can increase the limits by paying $0.04 per stop or $5/vehicle/month.

-Flightmap has a direct integration with Tookan (which is a paid delivery management solution), because both products were built by the same parent company.
+Flightmap also has a direct integration with Tookan (a paid delivery management solution), because both products were built by the same parent company.

 Route planner apps with more features than free tools

-When you run a larger delivery operation with multiple drivers and more than 25 stops per day, you might want to look for more sophisticated route planning software.
+Once your delivery operation includes multiple drivers and more than 25 stops per day, you might want to look for more sophisticated delivery route planning software.